tobykurien/rpi_tablet_os/README.md

 - Installs and configures touchegg for touch gestures
 - Makes bluetooth audio streaming work
 - Enables hardware acceleration for Chromium as described in [this article](https://www.dedoimedo.com/computers/rpi4-ubuntu-mate-hw-video-acceleration.html)

+## Other tweaks

+- [Enable Netflix](https://www.tomshardware.com/how-to/play-netflix-raspberry-pi) and other DRM-enabled streaming services